Grace Widelitz, 2019 Third place finisher, 2018 (finalist) & 2017 participant, Middlebury Union High School 2019, University of Pennsylvania

-Kameron Clayton, CVU 2010, 2011 VBB alum, PhD candidate in Acoustic Neuroscience, Harvard University,
+Kameron Clayton, Champlain Valley Union High School 2010, 2011 VBB alum, PhD candidate in Acoustic Neuroscience, Harvard University.

-Bringing neuroscience to high school students in rural communities, such as those in Vermont, is a formidable challenge, given the resources required to do so in an effective and engaging way.
-As a high school student growing up in Hinesburg, I received little exposure to neuroscience through my coursework.
+As a high school student growing up in rural Hinesburg, I received little exposure to neuroscience through my coursework.
 Luckily for me, and now many other students, the VT brainbee was created in my Junior year of high school, 10 years ago.
 By leveraging the expertise and resources of the UVM neuroscientists, Lisa has created a treasured educational experience, one which led me to pursue neuroscience as a career.
-That first brain bee was mind-opening to me, from exposure to fundamental concepts such as how neurons communicate with each other, to learning brain anatomy from real (cadaveric ) human brains.
-My brain bee experience led me to pursue an undergraduate degree in neuroscience at Boston University, and now a PhD in Auditory Neuroscience at Harvard University.
-For me, like many other students, pursuing neuroscience did not require convincing, but the early exposure I received at the Vermont Brain Bee was crucial to realizing just how exciting life could be at the frontier of understanding the brain.

 Participating in the Vermont Brain Bee was one of the most important experiences of my high school career.
-The academic challenge of preparing for the Bee and the opportunity to lead brain awareness outreach in local elementary schools were personally formative for me.
 Vermont Brain Bee allowed me to pursue my intellectual passion for neuroscience, and the work that I did in connection to my high school neuroscience club was vital for my admission to college.
-Though I ultimately decided not to major in neuroscience, I am convinced that enrichment programs like Vermont Brain Bee are essential for expanding Vermont high school students’ collegiate prospects and academic vistas.
+I am convinced that enrichment programs like Vermont Brain Bee are essential for expanding Vermont high school students’ collegiate prospects and academic vistas.

-Each year the Vermont Brain Bee gives Vermont high school students the opportunity to work directly with UVM undergraduate students majoring in Neuroscience, as well as Neuroscience graduate students.
+Each year the Vermont Brain Bee gives Vermont high school students the opportunity to work directly with UVM neuroscience undergraduate and graduate students.
 These interactions start with undergraduate and graduate students teaching high school students using active teaching methods, hands-on work with neuroanatomy samples, and human brain cuttings at our neuroscience boot camps.
-In sum, the neuroscience boot camp and Vermont brain bee provide outstanding formats for mutually enriching interactions between the members of the UVM scientific community and the Vermont scientists of the future.
+In sum, the neuroscience boot camp and VBB provide outstanding formats for mutually enriching interactions between the members of the UVM scientific community and the Vermont scientists of the future.